-The student must maintain a minimum cumulative completion rate of 70% of credits attempted as measured by comparing the total completed credits to the total attempted credits.
+The student must maintain a minimum cumulative completion rate of 50 ECTS (European Credit Transfer System) points per academic year.
 Non-Credit Classes are not eligible for financial aid.

 C. Maximum Timeframe to Completion

 The student must complete his or her educational program within a time frame no longer than 150 percent of the published length of the educational program, as measured by credits attempted.
 A student who will use transfer credits from another institution or from outside his home faculty must submit official transcript for evaluation according to the rules set by the respective faculty.
 Those units will be included in the calculation of the 150% program maximum time frame and the grades will affect the cumulative GPA.